 For most Android devices, Verizon Wireless offers a Mobile Security application that provides these and other features.

-Create passwords that are easy to remember, but difficult for anyone else to guess.
-Avoid creating passwords that contain:
+If using a password, create a password that is easy to remember but difficult for anyone else to guess.
+Don’t create passwords that contain:

 - Names of significant others, children, pets, sports teams, hobbies, etc.